-- H. Transparency in procedures - Procedural rules and guidelines for these selections shall endeavour to be clear, simple and easy to administer by Party units.
+- ii.
+Any exercise of the NEC's power to cancel or amend procedures for selections must be done in accordance with procedural guidelines or other guidance set by the NEC. - H. Transparency in procedures - i.
+Procedural rules and guidelines for these selections shall endeavour to be clear, simple and easy to administer by Party units.
 Support shall be provided to those administering the selections process. - 2.
 Party units shall act in accordance with guidance that shall be issued by the NEC in the application of these rules.
 The NEC has the authority to modify these rules and any procedural rules and guidelines as required to meet particular circumstances or to further the stated objectives and principles of these rules.
 Further the NEC has the power to impose candidates where it deems this is required by the circumstances.